 I still had to take on yet another gang, in one of the most dangerous parts of the city, with everyone against me, in some shape or form.
 All on my own.
 I had serious doubts about how well this was going to go.

-This was exactly the kind of situation I wanted to avoided, when I started this with Thomas.
+This was exactly the kind of situation I wanted to avoid, when I started this with Thomas.